sunshinejr/Moya-ModelMapper/README.md

 ## CocoaPods

 ```
-pod 'Moya-ModelMapper', '~> 2.0.0'
+pod 'Moya-ModelMapper', '4.0.0-beta.1'
 ```

 The subspec if you want to use the bindings over RxSwift.
 ```
-pod 'Moya-ModelMapper/RxSwift', '~> 2.0.0'
+pod 'Moya-ModelMapper/RxSwift', '4.0.0-beta.1'
 ```

-And the subspec if you want to use the bindings over ReactiveCocoa.
+And the subspec if you want to use the bindings over ReactiveSwift.
 ```
-pod 'Moya-ModelMapper/ReactiveCocoa', '~> 2.0.0'
+pod 'Moya-ModelMapper/ReactiveCocoa', '4.0.0-beta.1'
 ```

 # Usage